 Labin graduated from Ouachita Baptist University with a bachelor of arts in Christian studies and earned his master of theology degree in academic ministry at Dallas Theological Seminary.
 He has served as the executive vice president for institutional advancement at Nashotah House, an Anglican seminary located in Nashotah, Wisconsin.
 Previously, he worked as director of donor relations at Baylor University and the director of donor management at Dallas Theological Seminary.

-When he’s not at work, you’ll likely find him enjoying a hike with his wife and eight kids.
+When he’s not at work, you’ll likely find him enjoying a hike with his wife and nine kids.
 You may even catch him taking the family dog, Kemper, out for a walk on the grounds of the Blake Center.